SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: The Proposed SCOPE Framework

 For a selected boundary user $b_{\text{seed}} \in \mathcal{B}$, SCOPE attempts to form a service cluster $\mathcal{C}_{\text{served}}$ served by a UAV at location $\mathbf{u}_{\text{opt}}$.
 Mathematically, the formation of this cluster corresponds to determining the binary association variables for the $k$-th deployed UAV.
 Specifically, for all users $i \in \mathcal{C}_{\text{served}}$, we set $\mu_{i,k}=1$, and $\mu_{i,k}=0$ otherwise.

+Unlike traditional greedy methods that build clusters bottom-up, SCOPE adopts a robust \textit{top-down pruning} strategy detailed in Algorithm~\ref{alg:sec_optimization}.
+To circumvent the $O(N^2)$ combinatorial explosion typical of unconstrained global searches, SCOPE bounds its search space using the physical channel models.
+Given the maximum allowable flight altitude $h_{\max}$ and the optimal elevation angle $\theta^*$ derived from the Air-to-Ground propagation environment~\cite{alhourani2014optimal}, the absolute maximum theoretical ground coverage radius is inherently bounded by $r_{\max} = h_{\max} / \tan(\theta^*)$.
+The process initializes a maximal candidate set $\mathcal{C}_{\text{test}}$ by strictly filtering all uncovered users within a geometric threshold of $2 \cdot r_{\max}$ centered around the seed user.

-The clustering process, detailed in~Algorithm~\ref{alg:sec_optimization}, expands the cluster by iteratively adding the nearest neighbor $g_{\text{nn}} \in \mathcal{G}_{\text{un}}$ to the current cluster center.
-For every candidate cluster $\mathcal{C}_{\text{test}}$, the optimal horizontal position $(x_c, y_c)$ and coverage radius $r_c$ are determined by solving the Smallest Enclosing Circle (SEC) problem~\cite{welzl1991smallest}.
-We employ Welzl's algorithm to compute the unique minimal circle, which is geometrically determined by either two points (as a diameter) or three points (on the circumference) on the boundary of $\mathcal{C}_{\text{test}}$.
-This property ensures that the derived coverage radius $r_c$ is strictly minimal.
+For the current candidate cluster, the optimal horizontal position $(x_c, y_c)$ and coverage radius $r_c$ are determined by solving the SEC problem~\cite{welzl1991smallest}.
+We employ \textit{Welzl's algorithm} to compute the unique minimal circle, which is geometrically determined by either two points (as a diameter) or three points (on the circumference) on the boundary of $\mathcal{C}_{\text{test}}$.
+This property ensures that the derived coverage radius $r_c$ is strictly minimal for the given set.

-The required UAV altitude $h_{\text{req}}$ is then derived from the geometric constraint in~\eqref{eq:radius_height}, while strictly enforcing the minimum flight altitude regulation:
+The required UAV altitude $h_{\text{req}}$ is then derived from the geometric constraint in~\eqref{cons:altitude}, while strictly enforcing the minimum flight altitude regulation:

 This lower-bound check guarantees that the UAV maintains a safe altitude $h_{\min}$ even when the cluster coverage radius $r_c$ is negligible.